Cerro Sechin is one of the most mysterious sites that can be visited on the central and northern coast of Peru. It is also one of the oldest.

 The leader was a priest, a theocratic government (whose power seems to come directly from God).

-In the lower part, it is made of adobe by hand, conical with a circular base.
-There was no mold at that time.
+In the lower part, it is made of adobe bricks, conical with a circular base.
+There was no mortar at that time.

-The whole was covered with carved stone in the same place.
+The whole was covered with carved stone that came from the same place.

 The temple is surrounded by bas-relief stones.
 Over 300 stones were counted, all of them sculpted.
 It has a generally square shape, 50 m on each side, but with rounded corners.